Balakundhi/Husky_Payroll_Management_System_DAMG_6210/README.md

 Assumptions
 To replicate the exact real-world problem as an academic project requires a lot of time and resources.
-So, to make it possible, we assumed that every job has a daily four-hour shift during weekdays i.e., five working days.
-And since tax rules are similar for both local and international students, citizenship information is irrelevant to this project.
+So, to make it possible, we assumed that every job has a daily five-hour shift during weekdays i.e., five working days.

 Scripts to be executed in the following order

-1. ADMIN_SUPERVISOR_USER_CREATION  : This script creates the main user of our project.
+1) 1.APP_ADMIN_ALL_ACCESS : This script creates the main user of our project and grants necessary permissions.

-2. PROJECT_3_Team12_Table_Creation : Creation of all the tables and Sequences
+2) 2.All_Tables_Creation : Creation of all the tables and Sequences.

-3. VIEWS : Creation of all the views.
-More views will be created in the next phase
+3) 3.All_Views : Creation of all the views.

-4. SECONDARY_USERS : Creation of two more users and granting access to them.
+4) 4.Creaating_Secondary_users : Creation of two more users and granting access of certain views to them.

-5. DML_INSERTING_RECORDS : This will insert all the records of tables except ATTENDANCE and PAYROLL.
+5) 5.Trigger_Band_Value : Use of Trigger to automatically insert value using certain logic.

+6) 6.RECORDS_PACKAGE : Usage of Package where certain stored procedures are implemented.

+7) 7.Calling_Procedures : Calling of the stored procedures from RECORDS_PACKAGE.

-6. ATTENDANCE_MARKING_DML : This will insert all the records in ATTENDANCE Table
+8) 8.ATTENDANCE_MARKING_DML : Used to insert the records into Attendance table.

-7. PAYROLL_DML : All the Payroll related records are inserted through this script
+9) 9.Payroll_DML : All the Payroll related records are inserted through this script.

-8. DELETION_IF_NEEDED : This can be ignored.
-It will be used only in case of any major errors. ( This is used to rollback if any error occurs and then follow the execution of scripts from the beginning).
+10) 10.FUNCTION_PREV_PAYROLL_STATUS_CHECK : A function which is used to return a value based on a logic implemented.

+11) 11.Stored_procedure_payroll_check : A Stored procedure to check a payroll status.

+12) 12.Supervisor_Actions : Role of NA_Supervisor is Justified.

+13) 13.Student_Actions : Role of Student_User is Justified.

+14) 14.Deletion_if_needed : This is used to roll back and delete all tables and sequences if any error occured.
+This Can be Ignored